juniper-wright/avatarlegends/README.md

 * A way to track, interact with, or include playbook features
 * Build in a way for the player to change their center
 * Character sheet needs to be way less ugly
+* Have moves' miss/weakhit/stronghit rules show up in chat?

 ## Versioning: